 - If the police are looking for a suspect who fits your description

 - If the police have reasonable grounds to suspect your carrying drugs, a weapon or stolen property.

-- Being stopped does not mean that you are under arrest or that you have necessarily done something wrong
+It is important to know that being stopped does not mean that you are under arrest or that you have necessarily done something wrong.

 - If you are stopped, you are required to stay for the duration of the search.
 If necessary you will be prevented from walking away

 - The search must take place near to where you were stopped, except on occasions where moving you would protect your privacy

 - If you are in a public place, you only have to take off your coat or jacket and any gloves that you are wearing, unless you have been stopped in relation to terrorism or where Cheshire Police believe you are using clothes to hide your identity